-A cancer "survivor" is anyone living with a history of cancer - from the moment of diagnosis through the remainder of life, according to the National Cancer Survivors Day Foundation.
-Major advances in cancer prevention, early detection and treatment have resulted in longer survival.
-In the United States, there are nearly 12 million people living with a history of cancer.
+A cancer survivor is anyone living with a history of cancer - from the moment of diagnosis through the remainder of life, according to the National Cancer Survivors’ Day Foundation.
+On Sunday, June 7, a day dedicated as National Cancer Survivors’ Day, we celebrate these people.

-Starting in 2015, organizations accredited by the Commission on Cancer will be required to provide cancer survivors with a "survivorship care plan" at the end of treatment.
+The good news is that by the year 2018, organizations accredited by the Commission on Cancer will be required to provide cancer survivors with a "survivorship care plan" at the end of treatment.
 This survivorship care plan will incorporate a comprehensive treatment summary, including a description of common long-term and late effects of treatment.
 In addition, a follow-up plan of care, which will feature a time frame of recommended follow-up tests and appointments and a list of specific lifestyle recommendations, will be provided.

-Several disease-specific support groups are available locally (breast, lymphedema, ovarian, prostate, and ostomy).
+Several disease-specific support groups are available locally.
 The Cancer Survivors' Association (CSA) offers a general support group for all cancer survivors and their family members and friends.
-CSA is also sponsoring a new organization, Connecting Cancer Caregivers, a support group for the caregivers of cancer patients.
-For cancer-related support groups held by Mount Nittany Health, visit mountnittany.org or call the Cancer Support Line at 814.231.7111 for more information.
+Visit them online at cancersurvive.org.
+For cancer-related support groups held by Mount Nittany Health, visit mountnittany.org or call the Cancer Support and Navigation Line at 814.231.7111 for more information.